-- The Leader will need to demonstrate an understanding of the environment and plan to use external forces to their best advantage. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions. - The Leader understands, can select from and has the ability to demonstrate a full range of paddling skills that allows them to effectively and efficiently manoeuvre their canoe whilst on the river.
-This will include a range of paddle strokes, poling techniques, and other methods to be efficient and effective in the given environments. - Upstream travel with both pole and lines could be expected on appropriate sections of river up to grade 2. - The Leader will have appropriate boat control including the ability to accelerate and decelerate efficiently as required by the environment, choosing tactics in response to the nature of the river. - The Leader will change tactics appropriately throughout the journey and relevant to the nature of the river in question.
+- The Leader must demonstrate an understanding of the environment and plan to use external forces to their best advantage. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions. - The Leader understands, can select from and has the ability to demonstrate a full range of paddling skills that allows them to effectively and efficiently manoeuvre their canoe whilst on the river.
+This will include a range of paddle strokes, poling techniques, and other methods to be efficient and effective in the given environment. - The Leader will show boat control to include the ability to accelerate and decelerate efficiently as required by the environment, choosing tactics in response to the nature of the river. - The Leader will change tactics appropriately throughout the journey and relevant to the nature of the river in question.